kex-24/kex-presentation/gpt-task.md

-# Horse Ranch Simulator
+# Horse Ranch Programming Task

-### Deadline
-Complete this assignment before the next class.
+**Deadline**: This assignment should be completed before the next exercise session.

-### Instructions
-For guidance on how to do and submit this exercise, please refer to the assignments section of the course webpage.
+**Instructions**: For guidelines on how to complete and submit the assignment, please refer to the assignments section of the course manual.

-### Preparation
-- Study the section on "Object-Oriented Programming" to understand the basics of Java classes, objects, and methods.
-- Refer to online resources or textbooks for additional information on getters and setters, constructor methods, and the `main` method in Java.
+**Preparation**:
+- Review Module 2: Looking Inside Classes from the course material.
+- Access the course material either through the Canvas course or directly via the course webpage.

-### Learning Goals
+### Learning Objectives
-After completing this task, you should be comfortable with:
-* Creating and using Java classes
+- Designing and defining Java classes.
-* Handling instance variables
+- Working with instance fields.
-* Implementing constructors
+- Implementing constructors.
-* Writing getter and setter methods
+- Understanding getters and setters.
-* Understanding and using the `main` method in Java
+- Utilizing the `main` method effectively.
-* Grasping the concept of scope and variable shadowing
+- Grasping the concept of scope and variable shadowing in Java.

-### Troubleshooting Guide
-1. First, check if other students have faced similar issues by looking at the course's online Q&A forum.
-2. If your problem is new, post your question on the forum.
-Make sure your question is specific and includes a clear description of the problem.
-3. Consult your TA during the lab session for immediate assistance.

-### Assignment
+### Assignment Overview

-Imagine you're in the scenic countryside, tasked with managing a bustling horse ranch.
-Your job is to create a Java program that models the horses and their interactions at the ranch.

-#### Horse.java
+In this programming task, you're going to model a Horse Ranch in Java.
+You will define a Java class to represent horses at a ranch, detailing their characteristics and behaviors.

+### Task Description

+#### Task 1: Defining Your Horse Class

-Start by creating a Java file called `Horse.java`.
-This file will host the `Horse` class, encapsulating all the necessary attributes and behaviors of a horse.
+Start by creating a new Java file named `Horse.java` within the `src` directory.
+This file will contain your `Horse` class definition.

-Each horse should have the following attributes (variables):
+1. Define the  `Horse` class with the following instance fields (but do not assign any values to them within the class):
     - `String` name
     - `int` age
-- `int` speed
-- `double` health
+    - `String` breed
-- `boolean` trained
+    - `boolean` isTrained

-Inside the `Horse` class, populate it with the appropriate Java code sections to reflect the attributes above.
-Begin by simply declaring these variables within the class scope but outside of any methods.

-#### Main Method and Object Creation
-Create a `main` method in `Horse.java`, where you will construct and manipulate instances of the `Horse` class.
-Start by creating a horse named "Blaze" with placeholder values for its attributes directly in the `main` method.
+    - `double` speed

+2. In your `Horse` class, also include a `main` method for testing your code.

+#### Task 2: Constructing Horses

+Within the `main` method of the `Horse` class, create an instance of a Horse object.
+This object is constructed without any initial values.

-#### Getters and Setters
+#### Task 3: Utilizing Fields and Constructors
-To adhere to good encapsulation practices, modify the access control of your horse attributes to private.
-Then, implement getter and setter methods for each attribute.
-These methods will control the access to the horse's attributes, allowing you to read and modify their values safely.

-#### Constructor
-Introduce a constructor method to the `Horse` class that allows for setting all of the horse's attributes at the time of its creation.
-Utilize this constructor in the `main` method to streamline the creation of your horse objects.
+Turn the instance variables of your Horse class private to encapsulate the data.
+This will require using constructors, getters, and setters for manipulating these fields.

+1. Provide a constructor for the Horse class that accepts arguments for each field and sets them accordingly.
+2. Implement getters and setters for each field following Java naming conventions.

+#### Task 4: Adding Horse Behaviors

+Implement methods within the Horse class to simulate behaviors or actions a horse might have, such as `gallop()` or `neigh()`.
+For this task, implement a method called `gallop()` that prints the horse's speed to the console.

+#### Task 5: Modeling Horse Interactions

+Create a method to simulate horse interactions, for example; `race()`.
+The `race()` method should accept another Horse object as an argument and compare their speeds.
+Print out the faster horse to the console.

-#### Displaying Horse Information
+#### Task 6: Printing Horse Information

-Implement a method called `displayInfo()` in the `Horse` class.
-This method should print out all the horse's attributes in a friendly, readable format to the console.
+Add a method named `printInfo()` to your Horse class.
+This method should print all details of the horse (name, age, breed, trained status, and speed) to the console.

-#### Horse Interactions: Speed Competition
-Now let's simulate a race!
-Create another method in the `Horse` class called `race` that accepts another `Horse` object as a parameter.
-The method should compare the `speed` attributes of the two horses, update their `health` based on the exertion of the race, and print out the winner.
-Implement logic to ensure that the race affects each horse's `health` appropriately.

-#### Finalizing Your Ranch Simulator
-Create two additional horse objects in your `main` method, assigning them different attribute values through the constructor.
-Test the `race` method by having them compete against each other.

-#### Understanding Scope: Variable Shadowing
+#### Task 7: Scope and Variable Shadowing

-Review and comprehend the concept of variable shadowing within the context of class methods, particularly in constructors and setters.
-Understand how the `this` keyword can be used to distinguish between instance variables and method or constructor parameters.
+Prepare to discuss examples of variable shadowing and how the `this` keyword in Java can be used to differentiate between instance variables and parameters with the same name.

-### Checklist
+### Submission Checklist
-- Created a `Horse` class with the specified attributes and access control.
+- Implement the `Horse` class with the specified fields.
-- Implemented getter and setter methods for all attributes.
-- Added a constructor to the `Horse` class for initializing new objects.
+- Incorporate a constructor for initializing horse objects.
+- Create getters and setters for each field in the Horse class.
+- Define the `gallop()` and `race()` methods as described.
-- Created a method to display a horse's information.
+- Ensure the `printInfo()` method accurately displays the horse's attributes.
-- Designed a method for simulating horse races and demonstrating interaction between horse objects.
-- Explored the concept of variable shadowing and the use of the `this` keyword.
+- Be ready to discuss scope and variable shadowing in Java.

-### Bugs and Errors
+### Help and Support

+If you encounter any issues or have questions:
+1. Consult the FAQ section on the course page.
+2. If your question remains unanswered, open a new issue on the course help forum with a descriptive title.

-Report any inconsistencies or errors found in this exercise on the course's Q&A forum.
-Contributions to refining this assignment are appreciated and acknowledged in the course materials.
+Should you identify any inconsistencies or errors in this task, kindly report them through the course's help forum.
+Your feedback is valuable for improving future iterations of this task.